 A. I wish there was more time for learning and building relationships.
 I like being able to have relationships with the staff, parents, but mostly students.
 I like to see how people change over time and are successful.

-Mr. Silvestri, vice principal, was interviewed by Emirely, a sixth grade student.
+Mr. Silvestri, Assistant Principal, was interviewed by Emirely, a sixth grade student.

 Q. What inspired you to study this field?